Turtlecrafter81/al-guides/Operation Siren Guide.md

 *Helena META's skill page, showing the tasks required to earn EXP.*
 ![](https://i.imgur.com/pum9GNo.png)

-Similarly, fortifying (enhancing) META ships requires unique materials that can only be obtained from META reward tracks or OpSi blue port shops.
+Similarly, fortifying (enhancing) META ships is different to regular ships.
+The process uses unique fortification materials that can only be obtained from META reward tracks or OpSi blue port shops.
 There are 4 material types corresponding to the regular stats of FP, TRP, AVI, and RLD.
 These materials are then fed to the META ship to enhance her stats.

-*The upgrade page to fortify a META ship.*
+*The upgrade page to fortify Helena META.*
 ![](https://i.imgur.com/Xj6hCVq.png)